JoaoMFF/coding_challenge_web_developer/README.md

 ## COMMANDS

-Run Docker on the root of the project
+Run Docker on the root of the project to run the mongodb container
 ```shell
 docker-compose up
 ```